 General Diagnosis- History and Physical Assessment will introduce the student to the skills and clinical reasoning that will enable them to identify and differentiate common signs and symptoms of health problems routinely encountered in clinical practice.
 In this module students will acquire the skills necessary for taking an appropriate case history, and the principles and practice of physical examination of the various systems of the body.
 Assessment is a practical examination.

-This module is designed to provide the student with an in-depth understand of head and neck anatomy and neuroanatomy.
-Students will explore the relations between anatomical structures and systems and their clinical implications.
-They will also study the organisational make-up of the nervous system, the major subdivisions and their functions.
-Practical sessions will be devoted to hands-on examination of the anatomical structures and the relationship between anatomy and clinical assessment of the head, neck and nervous system.
-Assessed through both a practical and written examination.
-Students must pass both parts to complete module.
+This module is designed to provide the student with an in-depth understanding of head and neck anatomy and neuroanatomy and neurophysiology.
+Students will explore the relations between anatomical structures and systems and their physiological actions and integrate clinical implications of the nervous system.
+They will study the organisational make-up of the nervous system, the major subdivisions and their functions.
+The pathophysiology and clinical assessment of the nervous system will be investigated and how this relates to chiropractic practice.

 - Chiropractic II